tome-gg/alignment/README.md

 This is the frontend web application for Tome.gg's proof-of-concept [Alignment Negotiation smart contract](https://github.com/tome-gg/negotiation-protocols).
 It allows non-developer users to interact with the smart contract.

+## What is it?

+ Alignment negotiation is a process in mentoring where one party proposes changes to the mentoring agreement, sets clear conditions for failure, outlines potential solutions, and defines the stakes for both parties.

+* Read more on our [FAQ](docs/faq.md).
-For more clarity, check out the [Definitions](docs/definitions.md) to understand what the concepts discussed below mean.
+* If you're unfamiliar with the other Tome.gg terminologies, check out the [Definitions](docs/definitions.md) to understand what the concepts mean.

-## What is Alignment Negotiation?

-> Figure to be included here

-## Limitations

-See this proof of concept's list of known [limitations](docs/mvp_limitations.md) and assumptions.
 ## Installation

 ### Requirements